Skip to main content

 Tmunity TherapeuticsPhiladelphia14Closure

-The single largest action involved Amazon at its Imperial facility, reporting 432 affected workers.
+The largest notice was filed by Amazon at its Imperial facility, reporting 432 affected workers.
 National Distribution Centers followed with 385 workers.

 Trend & Outlook